 If the character is hit in combat and damage has been rolled, the character may opt to sacrifice his shield in lieu of taking damage.
 Magical shields will have a 10% chance per +1 enchantment of not shattering.
 A shield may be splintered from a magical energy attack or breath weapon, allowing the wielder to take half damage.
 Magical shields will lose a +1 of enchantment if used in this manner.
 This ability is only usable by player characters and major NPCs.

 Arrow recovery—if PCs take time to recover arrows, they may roll one die closest to the number of arrows shot and recover the result.
 For example, if a PC shot 7 arrows, he would roll 1d8 for the number of arrows recovered.
 This also applies to crossbow bolts and sling stones.
 The DM may rule that arrows are not easily recovered given the situation (i.e. firing into a forest.)

 Masterwork Weapons—melee weapons and missile weapons that are finely crafted are considered masterwork items.
 These are rare and valuable items.
 They have no magical powers but are well balanced and stronger than normal weapons and therefore grant a +1 bonus to hit (but not to damage).
 The cost of masterwork items will vary, but will be at least ten times greater than the cost of normal weapons.

 Masterwork Armor and Shields—these exceptional items will add an additional +1 AC bonus.

 Missile fire into melee incurs a -2 penalty to hit.
 If target is missed, there is a 50% chance an ally is hit.

 Longbows cannot be fired on horseback but shortbows can.

-Heavy Crossbows fire every other round, but gain +4 to hit opponents wearing heavy armor (ring mail or better)
+Heavy Crossbows fire every other round, but gain +4 to hit opponents wearing heavy armor (chain mail or plate mail).